markout v0.3.0

 |---|---|---|

-Markout is 28x faster and produces 28% smaller output by stripping non-content elements.
+Markout is typically 10-30x faster than Python alternatives and produces 20-30% smaller output by stripping non-content elements.
+Reproducible scripts can be found in the benchmarks/ directory.

 Use Cases